Waste management: Waste handling and transport

 Waste collection methods vary widely among different countries and regions.
 Domestic waste collection services are often provided by local government authorities, or by private companies for industrial and commercial waste.
 Some areas, especially those in less developed countries, do not have formal waste-collection systems.

+Community-led initiatives such as Bus Stop Boys have contributed to improving urban sanitation in Accra.

 Waste handling and transport

 Curbside collection is the most common method of disposal in most European countries, Canada, New Zealand, the United States, and many other parts of the developed world in which waste is collected at regular intervals by specialised trucks.
 This is often associated with curb-side waste segregation.
 In rural areas, waste may need to be taken to a transfer station.
 Waste collected is then transported to an appropriate disposal facility.

 In some areas, vacuum collection is used in which waste is transported from the home or commercial premises by vacuum along small bore tubes.
 Systems are in use in Europe and North America.

 In some jurisdictions, unsegregated waste is collected at the curb-side or from waste transfer stations and then sorted into recyclables and unusable waste.
 Such systems are capable of sorting large volumes of solid waste, salvaging recyclables, and turning the rest into bio-gas and soil conditioners.

 In San Francisco, the local government established its Mandatory Recycling and Composting Ordinance in support of its goal of "Zero waste by 2020", requiring everyone in the city to keep recyclables and compostables out of the landfill.
 The three streams are collected with the curbside "Fantastic 3" bin system – blue for recyclables, green for compostables, and black for landfill-bound materials – provided to residents and businesses and serviced by San Francisco's sole refuse hauler, Recology.
 The city's "Pay-As-You-Throw" system charges customers by the volume of landfill-bound materials, which provides a financial incentive to separate recyclables and compostables from other discards.
 The city's Department of the Environment's Zero Waste Program has led the city to achieve 80% diversion, the highest diversion rate in North America.
 Other businesses such as Waste Industries use a variety of colors to distinguish between trash and recycling cans.
 In addition, in some areas of the world the disposal of municipal solid waste can cause environmental strain due to official not having benchmarks that help measure the environmental sustainability of certain practices.